GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 If you can't see the text box, the Filters pane is probably hidden.
 See [Hide the Filters pane][6].

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/oCVPgkalqEC6p9WWbaPu.svg", alt="The Filters text box.", width="684", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/eAaEpNrTCSg41cEP8cmZ.png", alt="The Filters text box and Invert checkbox.", width="800", height="497" %}

-**Figure 11**.
-The Filters text box, outlined in blue
+To invert your filter, check the **Invert** checkbox next to the **Filter** text box.

 You can use multiple properties simultaneously by separating each property with a space.
 For example, `mime-type:image/gif larger-than:1K` displays all GIFs that are larger than one kilobyte.